PowerShell/xActiveDirectory/README.md

 * **DistinguishedName**: Returns the X.500 path of the computer object (read-only).
 * **SID**: Returns the security identifier of the computer object (read-only).
 * **CreateDisabled*: Specifies if the the computer account should be created disabled ($true) or enabled ($false).
-Default a computer account will be created as enabled.
+By default a computer account will be created as enabled.
 If the parameter Enabled is used in the same configuration then that will override this parameter.